 Quarkus is a full-stack, Kubernetes-native Java framework made for Java virtual machines (JVMs) and native compilation, optimizing Java specifically for containers and enabling it to become an effective platform for serverless, cloud, and Kubernetes environments.

-Quarkus is designed to work with popular Java standards, frameworks, and libraries like Eclipse MicroProfile and Spring (demonstrated together as part of a session in this Red Hat Summit 2020 track), as well as Apache Kafka, RESTEasy (JAX-RS), Hibernate ORM (JPA), Spring, Infinispan, Camel, and many more.
+Quarkus is designed to work with popular Java standards, frameworks, and libraries like Eclipse MicroProfile and Spring, as well as Apache Kafka, RESTEasy (JAX-RS), Hibernate ORM (JPA), Spring, Infinispan, Camel, and many more.

 Quarkus’ dependency injection solution is based on CDI (contexts and dependency injection) and includes an extension framework to expand functionality and to configure, boot, and integrate a framework into your application.
 Adding an extension is as easy as adding a dependency, or you can use Quarkus tooling.

 Java™ is still the programming language of choice for many developers, but the evolution of cloud-native technologies like Kubernetes and serverless presents a challenge.
 See why Quarkus is the Java framework developers need to work with Knative and serverless.

 Quarkus was designed to be easy to use right from the start, with features that work well with little to no configuration.

 Developers can choose the Java frameworks they want for their applications, which can be run in JVM mode or compiled and run in native mode.

 Built with an eye to enjoyability for developers, Quarkus also includes the following capabilities: